City Council’s Vision, Guiding Principles, and Goals

 - Create partnerships to build neighborhood-based businesses, reinvest in underutilized commercial space, and encourage job creation in low-to-moderate income neighborhoods.

-- Support partnerships to address workforce training needs and promote job opportunities that match the skill sets of the talent pool.
+- Develop and support partnerships to enhance workforce development, including training and promotion of job opportunities that match the skill sets of the talent pool.

 Our City Builds Safe and Sustainable Infrastructure